gawdot/numerical-practicum-chemical-engineers/README.md

 4. [Oregonator Model](https://en.wikipedia.org/wiki/Oregonator): model for auto-catalysis, and thus interesting to explore;
 5. [Implementation of Brusselator Model Ready to Roll](https://diffeq.sciml.ai/stable/tutorials/advanced_ode_example/) See Hairer-2 for the definition of the test case;

+Help in developing this assignment: Shruti Shruti (TA financed by EEMCS Faculty)

 Tentative deadline for students to hand-in their assignment: October 30th;